buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyEnumeratedValue.md

 # IfcPropertyEnumeratedValue

 A property with an enumerated value, _IfcPropertyEnumeratedValue_, defines a property object which has a value assigned that is chosen from an enumeration.
-It defines a property - value combination for which the property _Name_, an optional _Description_, the optional _EnumerationValues_ with measure type and optionally an _Unit_ is given.
+It defines a property - value combination for which the property _Name_, an optional _Description_, the optional _EnumerationValues_ with measure type and optionally an _Unit_ is given.<!-- end of definition -->

 > NOTE  Multiple choices from the property enumeration are supported.